 STAT GR5703x Statistical inference and modeling

 Prerequisites: Working knowledge of calculus and linear algebra (vectors and matrics), and STAT GR5701 or equivalent.
 Familiarity with a programming language (e.g., R, Python) or statistical data analysis.
-Course covers fundamentals of statistical inference and testing, and introduction of statistical modeling.
-Focuses on inference and testing, covering topics such as maximum likelihood estimates, hypothesis testing, likelihood ratio test, Bayesian inference, etc. Introduction to statistical modeling via introductory lectures on linear regression models, generalized linear regression models, nonparametric regression, and statistical computing.
+Course covers fundamentals of statistical inference and testing, and gives an introduction to statistical modeling.
+First half focused on inference and testing, covering topics such as maximum likelihood estimates, hypothesis testing, likelihood ratio test, Bayesian inference, etc. Second half will provide introduction to statistical modeling via introductory lectures on linear regression models, generalized linear regression models, nonparametric regression, and statistical computing.
 Throughout the course, real-data examples will be used in lecture discussion and homework problems.
-Course lays foundation, preparing MS in Data Science students, for other courses in machine learning, data mining, and visualization.
+Course lays foundation, preparing MS in Data Science students, for other courses ni machine learning,data mining, and visualization.